Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • postpartum period(which can last about a year);

-• stimulation of the mammary glands (breastfeeding, trauma or intimate relationships);
+• stimulation of the mammary glands (breastfeeding, injury or intimate relationships);

-• physical stress (for example, active training on the eve of the analysis) or psychological stress (for young children, blood sampling from a vein often becomes such stress);
+• physical stress (for example, active training on the eve of the test) or psychological (for young children, the very act of drawing blood from a vein often becomes such stress);

-• food - after eating, the level of this hormone rises;
+• food - after eating, the level of this hormone increases;

-• the level of prolactin in women is highly dependent on the phase of the menstrual cycle, all of the above norms refer to the first phase, or rather, to the period from 2 to 7 days of the menstrual cycle; there are no norms for other phases of the cycle, except for the first, for prolactin, therefore, its study in the middle or at the end of the cycle is not always correct in its essence.
+• the level of prolactin in women strongly depends on the phase of the menstrual cycle, all of the above norms refer to the first phase, or more precisely to the period from 2 to 7 days of the menstrual cycle; Prolactin does not have a norm for other phases of the cycle except the first, so its study in the middle or at the end of the cycle is not always inherently correct.
 In men, the level of this hormone is stable and practically does not change.

-A moderate and sometimes significant increase in prolactin may be the result of other diseases.
+Moderate and sometimes significant increases in prolactin may be a consequence of other diseases.
 These include :

 • polycystic ovary syndrome in women;